joeldodson/jsonloggeriso8601datetime/README.md

 # jsonloggeriso8601datetime Package

-This package is mainly about providing an out of the box configuration to enable the builtin Python logging package to generate logs as JSON.
+This package is mainly about providing an out of the box configuration to enable the built-in Python logging package to generate logs as JSON.
 It starts with the package [python-json-logger](https://pypi.org/project/python-json-logger/) and adds a simple custom formatter to format the timestamp to comply with ISO8601 formats.